-Service performance indicators [Service / indicator / measure] Results 2016 Results 2017 Results 2018 Results 2019 Material variations and comments Gov ernance Tran sparency G1 Council decisions made at meetings closed to the public [Number of Council resolutions made at ordinary or special meetings of Council, or at meetings of a special committee consisting only of Councillors, closed to the public / Number of Council resolutions made at ordinary or special meetings of Council or at meetings of a special committee consisting only of Councillors ] x100 12.41% 11.76% 15.21% 9.29% This year Council devoted greater time towards scrutinising reports.
-Wherever possible, reports are considered in meetings which are open to the public.
-Con sultation and engagement G2 Satisfaction with community consultation and engagement Community satisfaction rating out of 100 with how Council has performed on community consultation and engagement 57.00 55.00 51.00 52.00 In May 2019 Council adopted a Community Engagement Policy which is supported by guidelines (Community Engagement Procedure).
-Training for staff will occur in 2019/20.
-The adoption of the policy will help to increase focus on community engagement.
-Read more about Council's community satisfaction survey results at http://www.loddon. vic.gov.au/About-us/Community- Satisfaction-Surveys.
+Service Performance Indicators Results 2017 Results 2018 Results 2019 Results 2020 Comments Gov [Service / indicator / measure] isparency G1 Council decisions made at meetings closed to the public [Number of Council resolutions made at ordinary or special meetings of Council, or at meetings of a special committee consisting only of Councillors, closed to the public / Number of Council resolutions made at ordinary or special meetings of Council or at meetings of a special committee consisting only of Councillors] x100 11.76% 15.21% 9.29% 10.36% Council continues to focus on making decisions in meetings open to the public wherever possible.
+Cor sultation and engageme ent G2 Satisfaction with community consultation and engagement 55.00 51.00 52.00 57.00 Community satisfaction rating out of 100 with how Council has performed on community consultation and engagement.
+Atte endance I 1 I · G3 Councillor attendance at council meetings [The sum of the number of Councillors who attended each ordinary and special Council meeting / (Number of ordinary and special Council meetings) × (Number of Councillors elected at the last Council general election)] x100 100.00% 100.00% 98.92% 100.00%